National Film Preservation Board

 The United States National Film Preservation Board (NFPB) is the board selecting films for preservation in the Library of Congress' National Film Registry.
 It was established by the National Film Preservation Act of 1988.
 The National Film Registry is meant to preserve up to 25 "culturally, historically or aesthetically significant films" each year; to be eligible, films must be at least 10 years old.
+Originally the board was made up of 13 members and had to meet within 90 days of the bill passing in September 1988 to select 25 films.
 Members of the Board also advise the Librarian of Congress on ongoing development and implementation of the national film preservation plan.

 The NFPB is a federal agency located within the Library of Congress.
 The NFPB was established by the National Film Preservation Act of 1988, and reauthorized in 1992, 1996 and 2005.
 The 1996 reauthorization also created the non-profit National Film Preservation Foundation, which is loosely affiliated with the National Film Preservation Board, but the private-sector Foundation (NFPF) and federal Board (NFPB) are separate, legally distinct entities.